A low calcium level may result from a problem with the parathyroid glands, as well as from diet, kidney disorders, or certain medications.

 Calcium and vitamin D supplements may be used to treat hypocalcemia.

-(See also Overview of Electrolytes Overview of Electrolytes Well over half of the body's weight is made up of water.
-Doctors think about the body's water as being restricted to various spaces, called fluid compartments.
-The three main compartments are... read more and Overview of Calcium's Role in the Body Overview of Calcium's Role in the Body Calcium is one of the body's electrolytes, which are minerals that carry an electric charge when dissolved in body fluids such as blood, but most of the body's calcium is uncharged.
+(See also Overview of Electrolytes Overview of Electrolytes More than half of a person's body weight is water.
+Doctors think about water in the body as being restricted to various spaces, called fluid compartments.
+The three main compartments are Fluid... read more and Overview of Calcium's Role in the Body Overview of Calcium's Role in the Body Calcium is one of the body's electrolytes, which are minerals that carry an electric charge when dissolved in body fluids such as blood, but most of the body's calcium is uncharged.
 (See also... read more .)

-Calcium is one of the body's electrolytes Overview of Electrolytes Well over half of the body's weight is made up of water.
-Doctors think about the body's water as being restricted to various spaces, called fluid compartments.
-The three main compartments are... read more , which are minerals Overview of Minerals Minerals are necessary for the normal functioning of the body’s cells.
+Calcium is one of the body's electrolytes Overview of Electrolytes More than half of a person's body weight is water.
+Doctors think about water in the body as being restricted to various spaces, called fluid compartments.
+The three main compartments are Fluid... read more , which are minerals Overview of Minerals Minerals are necessary for the normal functioning of the body’s cells.
 The body needs relatively large quantities of Calcium Chloride Magnesium read more that carry an electric charge when dissolved in body fluids such as blood (but most of the body's calcium is uncharged).
 Although most of the body's calcium Overview of Calcium's Role in the Body Calcium is one of the body's electrolytes, which are minerals that carry an electric charge when dissolved in body fluids such as blood, but most of the body's calcium is uncharged.
 (See also... read more is stored in bones, some circulates in the blood.

 About 40% of the calcium in blood is attached (bound) to proteins in blood, mainly albumin.
 Protein-bound calcium acts as a reserve source of calcium for the cells but has no active function in the body.
 Only unbound calcium affects the body’s functions.
 Thus, hypocalcemia causes problems only when the level of unbound calcium is low.